0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 [4] S. A. Beheshti-Shirazi _et al._, “[[A Reinforced Learning Solution for Clock Skew Engineering to Reduce Peak Current and IR Drop]],” _Proceedings of the 2021 Great Lakes Symposium on VLSI_, pp. 181–187, Jun.
 2021. doi:10.1145/3453688.3461754
 [5] A. Beg, “[[Automating the Sizing of Transistors in CMOS Gates for Low-Power and High-Noise Margin Operation]],” _International Journal of Circuit Theory and Applications_, vol. 43, no. 11, pp. 1637–1654, Oct.
 2014. doi:10.1002/cta.2031
 [6] M. Devi, C. Madhu, and N. Garg, “[[Design and Analysis of CMOS-Based 6T SRAM Cell at Different Technology Nodes]],” _Materials Today: Proceedings_, vol. 28, pp. 1695–1700, 2020. doi:10.1016/j.matpr.2020.05.130
-[7] S. Saun and H. Kumar, “[[Design and Performance Analysis of 6T SRAM Cell on Different CMOS Technologies with Stability Characterization]],” _IOP Conference Series: Materials Science and Engineering_, vol. 561, no. 1, p.
-012093, Oct.
-2019. doi:10.1088/1757-899x/561/1/012093
-[8] N. Zheng and P. Mazumder, “[[Modeling and Mitigation of Static Noise Margin Variation in Subthreshold SRAM Cells]],” _IEEE Transactions on Circuits and Systems I: Regular Papers_, vol. 64, no. 10, pp. 2726–2736, Oct.
+[7] N. Zheng and P. Mazumder, “[[Modeling and Mitigation of Static Noise Margin Variation in Subthreshold SRAM Cells]],” _IEEE Transactions on Circuits and Systems I: Regular Papers_, vol. 64, no. 10, pp. 2726–2736, Oct.
 2017. doi:10.1109/tcsi.2017.2700818
-[9] C. A. Dos Reis, “[[A Review of Offset and Noise Reduction Techniques for CMOS Amplifiers]],” _Journal of Integrated Circuits and Systems_, vol. 17, no. 1, pp. 1–9, Apr.
+[8] C. A. Dos Reis, “[[A Review of Offset and Noise Reduction Techniques for CMOS Amplifiers]],” _Journal of Integrated Circuits and Systems_, vol. 17, no. 1, pp. 1–9, Apr.
 2022. doi:10.29292/jics.v17i1.572